-DECEMBER 31, 2003 MARCH 31, 2004 Finished goods Work-in-progress Raw materials \$ 9,920,000 1,818,000 6,519,000 \$ 11,158,000 1,960,000 6,996,000 Less: Reserves 18,257,000 (2,093,000) 20,114,000 (2,122,000) Net inventory \$ 16,164,000 \$ 17,992,000
+De cember 31, Se ptember 30,

+2003 2004

+Finished goods \$ 9,920,000 \$ 13,220,000

+Work-in-progress 1,818,000 2,152,000

+Raw materials 6,519,000 8,493,000

+18,257,000 23,865,000

+Less: Reserves (2,093,000) (2,457,000)

+Net inventory \$ 16,164,000 \$ 21,408,000

-NOTE D - INCOME TAXES
+NOTE D - Income Taxes

-People's Republic of China ("PRC"), Diodes-China received preferential tax treatment for the years ended December 31, 1996 through 2003.
-Earnings were subject to 0% tax rates from 1996 through 2000, and 12% in 2001, 2002 and 2003.
-Earnings in 2004 will be taxed at 12% (one-half the normal central government tax rate).
-Earnings of Diodes-China are also subject to tax of 3% by the local taxing authority in Shanghai.
-The local taxing authority waived this tax in 2002, 2003 and the first quarter of 2004.
+In accordance with the current taxation policies of the People's Republic of China ("PRC"), Diodes-China received preferential tax treatment for the years ended December 31, 1996 through 2003.
+Earnings were subject to a 0% tax rate from 1996 through 2000, and 12% in 2001, 2002 and 2003.
+Earnings in 2004 will be taxed at 12% (half the normal rate of the local and central government tax rate of 24%).
+The Company has received indications from the local taxing authority in Shanghai that the tax holiday may be extended beyond 2003.
+It is not known whether the taxing authority for the central government of the PRC will participate in this extended tax holiday arrangement.
+Earnings of Diodes-China are also subject to a tax of 3% by the local taxing authority in Shanghai.
+The local taxing authority waived this tax in 2002, 2003 and the first nine months of 2004.
+As part of the preferential tax treatment for the startup of Diodes-Shanghai, earnings of Diodes-Shanghai will be taxed at 0% through September 2006, and then 7.5% (half the normal Export zone tax rate of 24%)The Company has received indications from the local taxing authority in Shanghai that the tax holiday may be extended beyond 2003.
+It is not known whether the taxing authority for the central government of the PRC will participate in this extended tax holiday arrangement. for three years after.

 Earnings of Diodes-Taiwan are currently subject to a tax rate of 35%, which is comparable to the U.S. Federal tax rate for C corporations.
-Earnings of Diodes-Hong Kong are currently subject to a 17.5% tax for local sales or local source sales, all other sales are tax-free.
+Earnings of Diodes-Hong Kong are currently subject to a 17.5% tax for local sales and/or local source sales, all other sales are income tax-free.

 In accordance with United States tax law, the Company receives credit against its U.S. Federal tax liability for corporate taxes paid in Taiwan and China.
-The repatriation of funds from Taiwan and China to the Company may be subject to state income taxes.
+The repatriation of funds from Taiwan and China to the Company may be subject to federal and/or state income taxes.

-As of March 31, 2004, accumulated and undistributed earnings of Diodes-China are approximately \$39.4 million, including \$10.0 million of restricted earnings (which are not available for dividends).
-Through March 31, 2002, the Company had not recorded deferred U.S. federal or state tax liabilities (estimated to be \$8.9 million as of March 31, 2002) on these cumulative earnings since the Company, at that time, considered this investment to be permanent, and had no plans or obligation to distribute all or part of that amount from China to the United States.
+As of September 30, 2004, accumulated and undistributed earnings of Diodes-China and Diodes-Shanghai were approximately \$33.7 million, including \$16.5 million of restricted earnings (which are not available for dividends).
+Through March 31, 2002, the Company had not recorded deferred U.S. federal or state tax liabilities on these cumulative earnings since the Company, at that time, considered this investment to be permanent, and had no plans or obligation to distribute all or part of that amount from China to the United States.
 Beginning in April 2002, the Company began to record deferred taxes on a portion of the earnings of Diodes-China in preparation of a dividend distribution.
-As of March 31, 2004, the Company has recorded \$1.7 million in deferred taxes on the cumulative earnings, but has made no distributions.
-The Company intends to dividend \$6.0 million from Diodes-China to the U.S. in 2004.
-It is anticipated that this transaction will not have a material effect on net income as the U.S. income taxes have already been accrued.
+In May 2004, the Company received a \$5.7 million dividend distribution from Diodes-China to the U.S. This transaction did not have a material effect on net income as the U.S. income taxes had already been accrued.